BA in Early and Modern Irish (Single Honor Degree)

 Early and Modern Irish provides students with a training in the critical study of the language, literature and culture of Ireland and Gaelic Scotland from the earliest period from which records are extant down to modern times.
 A wide range of texts and authors is studied and students are introduced to the basic skills of linguistic and literary analysis as well as to the elements of social history, palaeography, folklore and comparative philology.

-The course has two components, an early component which comprises all aspects of the subject down to the twelfth century, and a modern component which similarly covers the period from the end of the twelfth century to the present day.
-The early component includes a study of the Celtic and Indo-European relationships of the Irish language and, in the Sophister years, provides a course in Modern and Middle Welsh, subject to availability of staff.
-An integral part of the Modern Component is a course in Scottish Gaelic.
+The course has two components: the Early Irish component which comprises all aspects of the subject down to the twelfth century, and the Modern Irish component which similarly covers the period from the end of the twelfth century to the present day.
+The study of Early Irish includes a study of the Celtic and Indo-European relationships of the Irish language and, in the Sophister years, provides a course in Modern and Middle Welsh, subject to availability of staff.
+An integral part of the Modern Irish course is the study of Scottish Gaelic.